In the good old times one bought a Sumeet mixer grinder and that was about it.

 Anjali MG 3009 or Anjali Regular : Classic design/ good built

-Inalsa Food processors : Best of Food processors.
+Inalsa Food processors : Best of Food processors / Mixer with 2 yr warranty.

 Jaipan: The cheapest mass market products that work.

-For more commercial or heavy duty mixer for large workload
+For more commercial or heavy duty mixers for large workload

 Also check out Hand Blender : Indian buyers guide